Geoffrey Cain: Career

-Cain began his career as a journalist in Asia, working predominantly in Vietnam and Cambodia.
+Cain began his career as a journalist in Asia, working mainly in Vietnam and Cambodia.
 From 2008 onwards, he worked for The Economist.

-Cain settled in South Korea in 2009 as a writer for Time, covering politics, business and culture in North and South Korea.
+In 2009, Cain settled in South Korea as a writer for Time, covering politics, business and culture in North and South Korea.
 In 2015, he took a train across North Korea, visiting Pyongyang and remote places in the north of the country.
 His train journey received coverage in a number of newspapers in the west, including The Telegraph.

-In 2012, he joined GlobalPost where he was the Senior Correspondent for Japan and Korea.
+In 2012, he joined GlobalPost as the Senior Correspondent for Japan and Korea.